trentscode3/Heroes-For-Hire-Knight-Shifts/README.md

 # Heroes for Hire: Knight Shifts Demo

 This is the public demo build of **Heroes for Hire: Knight Shifts**.
+To play, follow the instructions below, then in the game folder double click **"game_demo.py"**.

 ## Demo Limits